Write all of the introduction content here. Only use NON

 Post-Graduate Study Options

-- M.A. in History or Masters of Education:
+- Masters of Education:

 for teaching, administration, museum